IshitaSatpathy/Cosmoinfinitas-Marketplace/README.md

+# CosmoInfinitas Marketplace
-# This is the CosmoInfinitas Marketplace to buy and sell ingame item from the Cosmo Metaverse.
-Currently in Development Stage and Deployed on Rinkeby Testnet,Binance Testnet.
+A Marketplace to buy and sell ingame item from the Cosmo Metaverse.
+Currently in Development Stage and Deployed on Rinkeby Testnet and Binance Testnet.
 To get started you just have to follow few simple steps.

-1. Clone this Project.
+1. Clone this Project. //This Repo will only work with Rinkeby Testnet
 2. Change the Directory to CosmoInfinitas-Marketplace Folder.
 3. npm install       //to install all the dependencies
 4. npm run dev       //to run the website using local host